 Networking is essential to professional growth.
-It’s through that relationship-building in which you open doors to possible career opportunities, find trusted mentors, and meet individuals who challenge and broaden your worldview.
+It’s through relationship-building that you can open doors to possible career opportunities, find trusted mentors, and meet individuals who challenge and broaden your worldview.

 1. Introduce Yourself

 In a traditional classroom setting, you typically introduce yourself to students nearby.
-But in an online course, your peers could be seated cities, states, or even countries away.
+But in an online course, your peers could be seated in cities, states, or countries away.
 Don’t let the distance deter you; introduce yourself on the discussion boards.
 It could be as simple as sharing your name, location, and motivation for enrolling in the program.
-You might surface commonalities in the process that you could later leverage when contacting classmates via email or LinkedIn.
+You might surface commonalities you can later leverage when contacting classmates via email or LinkedIn.

 After introducing yourself, regularly engage in conversation.
 Ask questions, respond to others’ comments, and share resources.
 The more active you are on the discussion boards, the deeper the learning experience—and your professional connections—will be.